Russmar14/activity02-slr/day01-fitting/activity02.md

 13. Based on the residuals vs. fitted plot, does the constant variability condition appear to be violated?
 Why or why not?

+**- It does not seem that this constant variability condition is violated, it is roughly normally distributed.**

 ## Attribution